 Blooming Season: Early Spring, Spring, Late Spring, Autumn, Winter

 Characteristics: Attracts Bees, Shade Tolerant, Low Maintenance, Frost Tolerant, Culinary Use, Fragrant Flowers, Winter Interest (regional), Water/Rain tolerant

 Height: 6 - 8" (15.2 - 20.3cm)

 Width: 6 - 8" (15.2 - 20.3cm)

 General Information: Early-blooming, free-flowering plants remain compact in both heat and cold, and have excellent overwintering ability.

-Idea & Tips: Plant in full to partial sun in early Spring or Autumn for best flowering.
+Idea & Tips: Plant in full to partial sun in early Spring or Fall for best flowering.

-In some climates, violas planted in Autumn will overwinter and rebloom the next Spring.
+In some climates, violas planted in Fall will overwinter and rebloom the next Spring.